 Rest of the paper is organized as follows.
 We close this section by summarizing the main notation used in this work.
-In Section \ref{sec:mainres} we give precise formulation of the model and questions of interest and give our main results.
+In Section \ref{sec:mainres} we give the precise formulation of the model.
+In Section \ref{sec:mr}, we describe the questions of interest and give our main results.
 Finally Sections \ref{sec:prffirstthm} and \ref{sec:mainsecthm} give the proofs of our main results, namely Theorems \ref{thm_main} and \ref{thm_main2}, respectively.